 This command will display the contents of the history.log file, which includes the date, the action performed (install, upgrade, remove), and the names and versions of the packages affected.

-If the system has been running for a while, log rotation might have occurred, and older logs will be archived in the same directory with a .gz extension.
+If the system has been running for a long time, log rotation might have occurred, and older logs will be archived in the same directory with a .gz extension.
 You can use zcat or zgrep to read these without explicitly unzipping them:

 zcat /var/log/apt/history.log.*.gz